alexjmiller5/DoodleJump-NEAT-AI/README.md

     - NOTE: Be aware of "pip install neat". "neat" module is different from the neat-python module.
 Thus, to install neat-python, please use "pip install neat-python".

 # 3 important files we want you to know before you run
 1. random_doodler.py: this file contains 50 randomly-controlled doodler.
-This is not part of the NEAT algorithm we implemented.
+This is not part of the NEAT algorithm.
 However, it is a good control group to see if the NEAT algorithm improves its ability to play Doodle Jump.
 2. neat_doodler_5_inputs.py: this file implemented input option 2 mentioned in the paper we attached to this project.
 3. neat_doodler_17_inputs.py: this file implemetned input option 3 mentioned in our paper.